Innoactive/Creator-Base-Template/readme.md

 4. `TextToSpeechConfig` defines a TTS engine, voice, and language to use to generate audio.
 1. `SetMode(index)` sets current mode to the one at provided `index` in the collection of available modes.
 2. `GetCurrentMode()` returns the current mode.
-3. `GetCurentModeIndex()` returns the current mode's index, which is useful if you want to iterate over available modes.
+3. `GetCurentModeIndex()` returns the current mode's index.
 4. `AvailableModes` returns a collection of all modes available.
 Normally, this is a single modes-related class member you want to override.

-TTS config and training modes are described in detail in the following chapters.
+The next chapters explain the TTS configuration and training modes in detail.

-Unless you explicitly assign the `TrainingConfiguration.Definition` property, the `DefaultDefinition` is used.

-You can modify the training configuration definition in the same way as the editor configuration, using `Innoactive.Hub.Training.Configuration` namespace types instead.

-It is recommended to inherit from `DefaultDefinition` rather than implement `IDefinition` directly, as it already provides some basic functionality.

 # TTS configuration